Read more for a printable of ideas!

 Pastoral families have left home and family to come and serve your church.
 They may be 100s or even 1000s of miles away from home.
 On top of that, they are seldom able to go home to see their families.
 They may even miss important events, like reunions and funerals, due to their service to you.

-In many cases, pastors are paid a minimal salary which barely meets their living expenses, even when a parsonage is provided.
+In many cases, pastors are paid a minimal salary that barely meets their living expenses, even when a parsonage is provided.

 In order to get a degree and ordination in ministry, a minimum of 4-6 years is required at a private Christian University.
 Many times pastors are in serious debt before they even get started.
 They probably met their spouse at college, so they both have a lot of college debt to pay on that minimal salary.

 Many pastors have a compassionate heart and they give much to the church financially and time-wise.

 Pastors are on call 24/7.
 They have missed many family meals and their kid’s ballgames due to a need within the church.
 I have known many, ourselves included, who have canceled vacations, even after they left home, due to a need in the church.

 These are just a few of the sacrifices made by your pastor and why you should show a little appreciation, personally and corporately, once in a while.